Building an Ecommerce Chatbot Prototype for Jem&fix

 2. Embedding the Products Locally

-For each product I generate a 1024-dim embedding from a concatenation of title, description and price, using a Mistral embedding model running locally through @huggingface/transformers:
+For each product I generate a 1024-dim embedding from a concatenation of title, description and price, using an open-source embedding model running locally through @huggingface/transformers:

 const extractor = await pipeline("feature-extraction", MODEL_PATH);